 203b.
-THE EIGHTH CENTURY PROPHETS.-A study of the prophets of this period as interpreters of the political, social and religious conditions in Israel and Judah during the eighth century.
+THE EIGHTH CENTURY PROPHETS.-A study of the prophets of this period as interpreters of the political, social and religious condition in Israel and Judah during the eighth century.
 Particular attention is given to the history of Syria and Assyria, and to recent archeological discoveries for light upon the historic and political situation.
 Supplementary reading and written tests are also required.

 Winter quarter: Monday 9:30, Wednesday, Friday 9:00.
-Credit: Three quarter hours.
-Prerequisite: Bible 101.

 204c.
-THE SEVENTH CENTURY PROPHETS.-A continued study of the writing prophets as begun in 203a.
+The Seventh Century Prophets.-A continued study of the writing prophets as begun in 203a.
 The political, social and religious conditions in Judah during the dark days leading up to and issuing in the Babylonian exile are studied.
 The prophecies to be considered are Nahum, Zephaniah, Jeremiah, Habakkuk and Ezekiel.
 Supplementary readings and written tests are required.

 Spring quarter: Monday 9:30, Wednesday, Friday 9:00.
-Credit: Three quarter hours.
-Prerequisite: Bible 101.

 205b-c.
-THE LIFE OF CHRIST.-This course is based upon the Synoptic Gospels.
+The Life of Christ.-This course is based upon the Synoptic Gospels.
 A careful consideration will be given to the literature, institutions and ideals of the Jewish people during the period between the Old and New Testaments.
 The teachings and methods of Jesus will be studied, and collateral reading and term paper required.

-Winter and Spring quarters: Section A: Monday 9:30, Wednesday, Friday 9:00.
-Section B: Tuesday, Thursday, Saturday 10:30.
+Winter and Spring quarters:

+Section A: Monday 9:30, Wednesday, Friday 9:00.
+Section B: Tuesday, Thursday, Saturday 9:00.
+Section C: Tuesday, Thursday, Saturday 10:30.

 Credit: Six quarter hours.
+Prerequisite: Bible 101.

 206a.
-THE JOHANNINE LITERATURE .--- Special emphasis
+THE JOHANNINE LITERATURE.-Special emphasis